riversafe33/Rs-Weapons-Rack/README.md

 I create and share digital tools with passion and purpose.

-I'm under no pressure to donate, but if my work has helped you, please don't hesitate to contribute.
+There’s absolutely no pressure to donate, but if my work has been helpful to you, any contribution is sincerely appreciated.

-Contributions go directly to improving my PC and creating free scripts available to everyone.
+Your support goes directly toward upgrading my PC and developing more free scripts for everyone.

-Thank You :heart:
+Thank you for your support! :heart:

 https://ko-fi.com/riversafe33